QGIsK/portfolio/src/assets/policies/PrivacyPolicy.md

 This privacy statement was created using a document from Rocket Lawyer (https://www.rocketlawyer.com/nl/nl).

-This privacy statement applies since  until further notice.
+This privacy statement applies since July 8th 2021 until further notice.